eddithvh/DataJummer/README.md

-### DataJummer
+### 🎯 DataJummer
-# Simple Python Script to stole data from computer and send to discord webhook.
+# 🧩 Simple Python Script to stole data from computer and send to discord webhook.

-FOR EDUCATIONAL PURPOSES ONLY.
+🎷 `FOR EDUCATIONAL PURPOSES ONLY.
 DON'T USE THEM FOR ILLEGAL ACTIVITIES.
 YOU ARE THE ONLY RESPONSABLE FOR YOUR ACTIONS!
-OUR TOOLS ARE OPEN SOURCE WITH NO WARRANTY AND AS ARE.
+OUR TOOLS ARE OPEN SOURCE WITH NO WARRANTY AND AS ARE.`

+🩸🩸🩸 **READ THIS** 🩸🩸🩸
 > Move files to one folder,

 > Run requirements.bat (needed librares for python)